MikeMaximus/gbm/GBM/readme.txt

 	- This is a small XML file that contains important information about the archive and the configuration used to make the backup.
 	- This allows GBM and possibly any other software to easily identify and use GBM backup files.
 	- This file is not extracted when restoring a backup, it will not be cluttering up your saved game folders.
-- All backup operations are now performed in a temporary folder before being moved to the backup folder.
+- All backup operations are now performed in a temporary folder before the resulting file is moved to the backup folder.
 	- This change was required to fix periodic issues with cloud software (Dropbox) locking backup files while they were being created.
 	- The temporary folder can be manually set in "Settings -> Backup and Restore", it defaults to %LOCALAPPDATA%\gbm (~/.local/share/gbm).
 - Improved the ability to import backup files using metadata.